Key principles underpinning GDPR

 - the organisation you work for, or are associated with;

-- demographic information such as address, postcode, preferences and interests;
+- demographic information such as location, address, postcode, preferences and interests;

 - your physical interaction with us including date and location of meetings;